Dots Leadership Solutions

 • Spot the Hi-Po’s (High Potential).
 Based on their demonstrated behaviour, and how they work with others, watch for those who have the making of a leader.
 They are the ones who seek ‘meaty’ work, influence others positively and demonstrate company values.
 Let them know you see their potential.
 Having them lead a process, a project, a team meeting or strategy planning session shows trust.

 • Caution: High Performance does not necessarily mean High Potential.
 Don’t confuse the two.
+Not everyone wants to, or is appropriate to, move up.

 Lesson 6